huntercodexs/docker-series/README.md

 <pre>

   IMPORTANT:
-  The builder of this container is very long and need a long time to finish correctly Use the command docker-compose up --build to run in first time After the first build use docker-compose up -d oraclelinux
+  - The builder of this container is very long and need a long time to finish correctly
+  - Use the command docker-compose up --build to run in first time
+  - After the first build use docker-compose up -d oraclelinux or docker-compose start oraclelinux ** VERY IMPORTANT **
+    > The path oracle/oradata in current container instance "should be empty"
+    > Have sure that the oracle/oradata is empty or just have the dbconfig/ and ORCLCDB/ folders

   REQUIRED:
   Database file: LINUX.X64_193000_db_home.zip
   This file can be downloaded in https://www.oracle.com/database/technologies/oracle-database-software-downloads.html

-  EDITION:
+  Important: Put the LINUX.X64_193000_db_home.zip inside oracle/database before run the docker-compose

+  EDITION (see .env file):
   ee - Enterprise Edition
   se2 - Standard Edition
   xe - Express Edition

+  STEPS BEFORE BUILD:
+  - Unzip the oraclelinux-database-scripts-19c.tar.bz2 file inside the oracle/database folder
+    tar -xvf oraclelinux-database-scripts-19c.tar.bz2
+  - Check if oracle/oradata is empty or just have the dbconfig/ and ORCLCDB/ folders

   STEPS AFTER BUILD:
   - Set Password Administration